 3. Richer data may be waiting in tribal enrollment applications—government records of tribe members that began after passage of the Dawes Act in 1887.

 Enrollment began in 1896, stopped and started over in 1898, and was mostly finalized in 1907, totaling 300,000 applications in all (two-thirds of which were rejected).
 A person’s application may include a transcription of an interview seeking to establish tribal membership, including data on spouse, children and parents (even the mother’s maiden name).
-Don’t be discouraged if the first page or two Ancestry.com serves up is a blur or looks like nothing more than the front of a file folder; keep clicking the arrow at the bottom to view the next page until you get to the good stuff.
+Don’t be discouraged if the first page or two Ancestry.com serves up is a blur or looks like nothing more than the front of a file folder; keep clicking to view the next page until you get to the good stuff.

 Other similar databases from what’s now Oklahoma are the Wallace Roll of Cherokee Freedmen, 1890-1893; Citizenship Case Files in Indian Territory, 1896-1897; 1906 Guion Miller records of 90,0000 Eastern Cherokee applicants; and the Baker Roll, the final determination for membership in Eastern Band of Cherokee, 1924-1929.

 4. Your American Indian ancestors also may appear in other Ancestry.com databases, of course, but keep in mind that Indians aren’t identified as such in the 1790 through 1840 US censuses.

 A few were counted beginning in 1850, but enumerators were instructed that “Indians not taxed are not to be enumerated,” which left out those on reservations or in nomadic tribes.